 Whether you grew up reading the 1972 book or watching one of the four movie adaptations of Freaky Friday, the plot is consistent.
 A mother and her daughter don’t get along and simultaneously wish they could change places.
 Overnight they inexplicably switch bodies and are forced to adapt to the other’s life for one freaky Friday.
 They experience how difficult it is to be in the other’s shoes and ultimately learn empathy and conflict resolution.
 (I’m going somewhere with this, I promise.)

-In February of this year, Iron Horse conducted a survey to understand the impact of an aligned account-based marketing (ABM) approach on sales effectiveness.
+Earlier this year, Iron Horse conducted original research to understand the impact of an aligned account-based marketing (ABM) approach on sales effectiveness.
 We surveyed just over 400 sales and marketing decision-makers at B2B companies with $100 million to $5 billion in revenue.
 In analyzing the data, we judged “effectiveness” as annual revenue growth of 11%–40% (i.e., high growth).

 To be honest, we expected to find that there continue to be significant areas of misalignment between marketers and sellers.
 This wasn’t the case.
 Instead, the data demonstrates that, in the most successful companies, these teams have largely come together around ABM, with a shared understanding of its goals, benefits and more.
 Where gaps do exist, there are concrete ways to close them.
 (Much more on that in our full report, coming later this month.
 Subscribe to our blog to make sure you get a copy right when it comes out.)